newdigate/teensy-3.6/README.md

 My first step is to build svg files for breadboard view, schematic view and pcb view for fritzing.
 This is my first pcb project.

 ![teensy breadboard schematic for fritzing](https://github.com/newdigate/teensy-3.6/blob/master/fritzing/teensy3-6.png?raw=true "teensy breadboard schematic for fritzing")

+### About Teensy:
+Teensy is an awesome microcontroller development kit from pjrc.com http://www.pjrc.com/teensy/index.html